Blog / Math Learning / IQ Test for 10 & 12 Year Olds: Basics, Questions, Scores

 6. Learning Challenges

 Disorders like dyslexia, ADHD or autism spectrum can mask true abilities on IQ tests relying on reading, attention and speed.
-Accommodations are often warranted, and disabilities diagnosed through cognitive testing guide beneficial special education services.
+Therefore, it is often necessary to provide accommodations during testing.
+Moreover, disabilities diagnosed through comprehensive cognitive testing can help guide the implementation of beneficial special education services.

 Part 7.
 Benefits of IQ Test for 12 Year Olds